Agostinho José Freire: Honours and distinctions

 He was awarded the 36th Grand Cross of the Order of Our Lady of the Conception of Vila Viçosa (December 1, 1834); the Grand Cross of the Order of Charles III of Spain (28th August 1834): Knight of the Military Order of Avis, Commander of the Military Order of the Tower and Sword (31 January 1835), President of the Constituent Cortes, peer of the realm and director of the Royal Military College.

 Death

-Freire was murdered during the Belenzada, after leaving the house of :pt:João Baptista Felgueiras, where he had gone to dinner, and was making his way to the Belém Palace.
+Freire was murdered in Lisbon during the Belenzada, after leaving the house of :pt:João Baptista Felgueiras, where he had gone to dinner, and was making his way to the Belém Palace.
 Various former devorist ministers had been called to Belém to assist the new government and Freire was in a carriage, wearing his full regalia.
 On his way, at Calçada da Pampulha in Santos he ran into a group of the National Guard.
 He stepped out of his carriage and was shot by a guardsman.
 The furious mob tore off his decorations, robbed his valuables, and dumped his body in a common grave at a cemetery.
 His body was mutilated and stolen, being taken to Prazeres Cemetery.
 Even after he was buried, his remains were twice dug up by his enemies, so in the end his daughter had a mausoleum built to keep his remains secure.